 .
 Portrait of King Henry VIII’s 2nd wife Anne Boleyn at Tower of London by Edouard Cibot.
 Photo Credit: © Public Domain via Wikimedia Commons.

-Within 11 days of Anne’s death, Henry married Jane Seymour and by early June she was declared Queen.
-Rumours of a pregnancy began almost immediately, but it wasn’t until October the following year that she finally gave birth at Hampton Court Palace.
-To Henry’s delight it was a son – after nearly 30 years on the throne, he finally had a legitimate male heir.
+Within 11 days of Anne’s death, Henry married Jane Seymour, and by early June, she was declared Queen.
+Rumours of a pregnancy began almost immediately, but it wasn’t until October of the following year that she finally gave birth at Hampton Court Palace.
+To Henry’s delight, it was a son – after nearly 30 years on the throne, he finally had a legitimate male heir.